inaka/cowboy-trails/README.md

 # cowboy-trails
 Cowboy routes on steroids!
+This is a forked project from inaka.
+Currently, it supports cowboy 2.0.0-pre5.

 ## Contact Us
 For **questions** or **general comments** regarding the use of this library,